This article details how to create and run Databricks Jobs using the Jobs UI.

 Python Wheel: In the Package name text box, enter the package to import, for example,

-SQL: In the SQL task dropdown menu, select Query, Dashboard, or Alert.
+SQL: In the SQL task drop-down menu, select Query, Dashboard, Alert, or File.

 The SQL task requires Databricks SQL and a serverless or pro SQL warehouse.

 Query: In the SQL query drop-down menu, select the query to run when the task runs.

 Dashboard: In the SQL dashboard drop-down menu, select a dashboard to be updated when the task runs.